Peashooter101/JaredVirtualMachine/README.md

 - Edit so the permissions extend to people who have the ability to pin messages too (duh... but it's late at night right now).
 - Figure out if there is a way to embed videos to these pinned embeds.

+`/defenestrate <content>`
+- Throw them out a window.

 ---

 ### Experimentation

-I created a little playground to keep track of some of the experiments I am conducting in relation to this project.
+I created a little playground to keep track of some experiments I am conducting in relation to this project.
 Think of it as a place for me to store my practice runs without having to force the bot to run.
 Some of the early experimentation may not be present in the Experimentation Package since I made this a few weeks after initially starting the project.

 You can find the [Experimentation Package here](https://github.com/Peashooter101/JaredVirtualMachine/tree/main/src/test/java/experimentation).